Effective Physical Therapy Treatment for Tennis Elbow and Golfer’s Elbow in Jersey City, NJ- Regain Your Range of Motion

 - Elbow tenderness that increases with certain movements

-Exchange Physical Therapy Group offers a wide variety of treatment options for tennis elbow and golfer’s elbow, whether it’s prescribed non-operative care or post-surgical rehabilitation.
-Our team of physical therapists has the experience and personalized approach to care that can help you return to the activities you love without elbow pain.
-We utilize the latest and most cutting-edge technologies to diagnose and treat your elbow condition and improve your elbow function.
+EPTG offers a wide variety of treatment options for tennis elbow and golfer’s elbow, whether it’s prescribed non-operative care or post-surgical rehabilitation.
+Our team has the experience and personalized approach to care that can help you return to the activities you love without elbow pain.
+We utilize the latest and most cutting edge technologies to diagnose and treat your elbow condition and improve your elbow function.

-If you are suffering from tennis elbow or golfer’s elbow, visit one of our Exchange Physical Therapy Group locations in Weehawken or Jersey City.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from tennis elbow or golfer’s elbow, visit one of our locations.
+We are open six days a week and accept walk ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.